Alter Finder Views

 Next Guide. »

-You can adjust the size of Finder icons and text.
+The Mac OS X Finder allows you to make numerous changes to the look, feel, and behavior of Finder windows.
+For example, you can adjust the size of the displayed icons and text.
 The modification options shown to you by Mac OS X will depend on the Finder view you are currently using.
 The examples shown in this guide have been performed on the Applications Folder.

-The default icon size in Mac OS X Tiger is 44 x 44.
+The default icon size in Mac OS X Leopard and Mac OS X Tiger is 44 x 44.
 To change this open a Finder window, change the view to Icon then do the following:

 1. Click View in the Finder Menu Bar